arosecra/ffxi-ashita4-jobhelper/README.md

-# ffxi-ashita4-multiboxhelper
+# ffxi-ashita4-jobhelper

-A set of Job specific functions that help reduce the number of macros required for multiboxed characters.
+A set of Job specific functions that help reduce the number of macros required for a job.